12 Ways to Give Back This Holiday Season

 6. Donate blood

 One of the most needed but overlooked ways to give is by donating blood.
-Last year, Canadian Blood Services faced a dangerously low supply of all blood types, and in June, it reached its smallest donor base in a decade.2 Those who are O negative (the universal blood type) are highly encouraged to donate blood if they are able as this donation can be used by anyone who is in need of blood.
+In 2021, Canadian Blood Services faced a dangerously low supply of all blood types, and in June 2022, it reached its smallest donor base in a decade.2 Those who are O negative (the universal blood type) are highly encouraged to donate blood if they are able as this donation can be used by anyone who is in need of blood.
 Blood donations are essential to our healthcare system and save countless lives.
 Visit Canadian Blood Services to schedule an appointment.

 7. Donate to a charity on CanadaHelps